NathanNgo/SleeperTrain/README.md

 # Sleeper Train
-A game about managing a luxury sleeper train.
+A convoy game about managing a luxury sleeper train.